domasgrigaliunas/Projects/Information processing and storing system about participants of courses in qualification improvement/README.md

 ## Documentation

-For more detailed inspection, a documentation (without code) can be found in this catalogue ('Project documentation (without code).docx').
+Documentation displays more detailed description of a project in a Lithuanina language.